sp18-interns/Sumit-Intern/18-May-2022/README.md

 ## ASSIGNMENT
 - By Avinash Sir
-- ✅ Started Documentation for what i have learned
+- ✅ Started Documentation for what i have learned (Submiting on Slack)

 ## DOUBTS
 - 🚫